Early modern warfare: China

-Iran
+Safavid Empire

 Soon after the Ottoman Empire, two other Muslim gunpowder empires appeared: the Safavid Empire in Iran and the Mughal Empire in India.
 They both began in the early 16th century but later collapsed in the 18th century.

 The refusal of their Qizilbash forces to use firearms contributed to the Safavid rout at Chaldiran in 1514.

 After this, the Persians actively sought to acquire the skills to make and use firearms.
 In a report given to the Council of Ten on 24 September 1572, the Venetian envoy Vincenzo di Alessandri noted how firearms had become integrated into the Persian army:

 They used for arms, swords, lances, arquebuses, which all the soldiers carry and use; their arms are also superior and better tempered than those of any other nation.
 The barrels of the arquebuses are generally six spans long, and carry a ball little less than three ounces in weight.
 They use them with such facility that it does not hinder them drawing their bows nor handling their swords, keeping the latter hung at their saddle bows till occasion requires them.
 The arquebus is then put away behind the back so that one weapon does not impede the use of the other.